brbass/ibex/install.rst

 - Make a build directory, e.g., /software/trilinos/build

+- Make sure MPI_BASE_DIR is set in your environment so Trilinos can find it

-- Run cmake in the build directory using the following script (modify open-mpi, build, and install paths if needed):
+- Run cmake in the build directory using the following script (modify build and install paths appropriately):

 ::

    cmake \
    -DTPL_ENABLE_MPI=ON \
-   -DMPI_BASE_DIR=/usr/local/Cellar/open-mpi/3.0.1 \
    -DTrilinos_ENABLE_ALL_PACKAGES=OFF \
    -DTrilinos_ENABLE_Epetra=ON \
    -DTrilinos_ENABLE_Anasazi=ON \